Berkeley-Data/e2e-data-science/README.md

 *TLDR: Follow the steps in this notebook*

 This notebook walks you through the steps to create an app on Databricks.
 The repo includes all the files you will need to create a simple chat agent using the tools we built in section 4.
+While you are navigating around, check out the sample questions that have been provided for you in `e2e-data-science/lakehouse-iot-platform/_app/` to help with a quick test of your chat agent.

 5.6 MCP